Matir/blog/_posts/2016-02-18-hacker-summer-camp-planning-guide.md

 been open), and things start to wind down a little bit Sunday afternoon, so Friday and Saturday are the "core" for DEF CON.

+### 1 Conference, 2 Conferences, 3 Conferences? ###

+So which conferences do you want to go to?
+Well, that really depends on what you're looking for.
+I strongly suggest not trying to do all 3: you'll end up just half-doing all 3.
+(This is borne out by personal experience.)
+Here's what I see as the tradeoffs:

+##### Common Elements #####

+All 3 conferences have excellent technical content, and many of the presentations will be at more than one conference.
+Many of the attendees will be at more than one as well, so you'll be running in to the same people throughout the week.

+##### DEF CON #####

+DEF CON is, by far, the biggest of the 3 conferences -- reportedly somewhere around 14,000 attendees.
+It has the most hands-on activities with the villages, and most of the parties (oh wait, what happens in Vegas stays in Vegas...).
+DEF CON is somewhere between casual and chaotic, and is, of course, the conference that started the whole week of Hacker Summer Camp 24 years ago.
+For me, DEF CON is the "can't miss" part of the week, as it has the most learning opportunities, most social networking opportunities, and most of the people I look to catch up with will be at DEF CON.
+The Vendor area at DEF CON is not a trade show -- it's suppliers who will sell you tools, books, parts, lockpicks, t-shirts, and other things for the individual to use, rather than a "turnkey enterprise solution."

+##### Black Hat #####

+Black Hat is the business side of the week.
+If you're most comfortable in a shirt and khakis, then this might be the conference for you.
+If you need a large trade show-esque vendor area, they have it.
+The talks remain high-quality, but it's definitely got the feeling of corporate-run, enterprise-focused, and very little "community."
+It's also worth noting that Black Hat is an order of magnitude more expensive than DEF CON, so that may influence your choices.

+##### BSides Las Vegas #####

+BSides LV started as the "B-Side" to Black Hat: an opportunity for smaller presenters, attendees without the budget for Black Hat, and more.
+It's grown into a network of regional conferences, and has expanded to a number of tracks of talks in Las Vegas.
+Most interestingly, they have a track dedicated to first time speakers, so you can get to meet some up and coming presenters and support those new to the scene.
+BSides is the most calm and laid-back of the 3 conferences, and a very casual environment.
+BSides is also the cheapest ($25 last year, if I recall correctly) and held at a hotel with dirt-cheap room rates ($49/night or so), so is clearly a way for a hacker on a budget to enjoy hacker summer camp.
+(They also offer a shuttle between the BSides hotel and DEF CON, so you can enjoy their low room rate all week!)

 ### Travel ###

 I'm told driving to DEF CON can be a great deal of fun when done with the right